tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 that the functions inside it comply with SPIR-V requirements: at most one result, no nested functions, and so on.

+## Operations

+Operation documentation is written in each op's Op Definition Spec using TableGen.
+A markdown version of the doc can be generated using `mlir-tblgen -gen-doc`.

 ## Control Flow

 SPIR-V binary format uses merge instructions (`OpSelectionMerge` and